API Rate Limiter System Design

 • Is the rate limiter on the client or the server-side API?

 Let’s keep things simple and communicate using a basic client-server approach.
-Where should the rate limiter be placed?
-A rate limiter can be implemented intuitively on either the client or server side.
+Here is a critical question: where should the rate limiter be placed?
+One can implement a rate limiter on either the client or server side.

-• Client-side implementation: Hostile actors can quickly falsify client requests, a client is an unstable venue to impose rate restrictions.
+• Client-side implementation: Hostile actors can quickly falsify client requests.
+So the client is an unstable venue to impose rate restrictions.
 Furthermore, we may not have complete control over client implementation.

 Server-side rate limiting

 There is an alternative to the client and server-side implementations.
-We construct a rate limiter middleware, which throttles requests to your APIs, rather than establishing a rate limiter on the API servers, as indicated in the diagram below.
+We construct a rate limiter middleware, which throttles requests to your APIs, rather than establishing a rate limiter on the API servers.

 Rate limiter middleware

 Where should we keep the counters?
 Due to the slowness of disc access, using the database is not a smart option.
-Because it is quick and supports a time-based expiration technique, an in-memory cache can be chosen.
-Redis, for example, is a popular choice for rate-limiting.
-“INCR” and “EXPIRE” are two commands that can be used to access in-memory storage.
+So we can use an in-memory cache to make it quick and support a time-based expiration technique.
+For example, Redis is a popular choice for rate-limiting, where “INCR” and “EXPIRE” are two commands that can be used to access in-memory storage.

 • INCR: Used to increase the stored counter by 1.